 The maximum term of protection is 20 years from the filing date.

 Key developments of the past year

-The implementation of some of the provisions adopted in line with the EPC have been a topic of discussion since the IPL entered into force in 2017.
-For example, the compulsory licence and rules on service inventions have been major discussion points.
-As the IPL has not been amended significantly since the adaptation, the implementation of certain points is left to case law.
-Notably, the remuneration methods for service inventions are raising debates.
+The implementation of some of the provisions adopted in line with the European Patent Convention (EPC) has been a topic of discussion since the Industrial Property Law (the IP Law) entered into force in 2017.
+For example, the compulsory licence or rules on service inventions have been major discussion points.
+Although the IP Law has not been amended considerably since its adoption, the implementation of certain points is left to the case law.
+The remuneration methods for service inventions are the main cause of debate.

-Additionally, although it has been four years since the new IPL was adopted, the application of the law is still not unified between the specialised IP courts.
-This occurs mainly because of the different experience levels of the judges appointed at the IP courts.
-Therefore, expert reports are heavily relied upon.
-In 2021, it is expected that the unification of the IP Code’s application will be expedited.
+Additionally, although it has been five years since the new IP Law was adopted, the application of the law is still not unified between the specialised IP courts.
+This occurs mainly because of the different experience levels of the judges appointed at IP courts; therefore, expert reports are heavily relied upon.
+In 2023, it is expected that the unification of the IP Law’s application will be expedited.

 Even though Turkey is not a party to the Unified Patent Court (UPC), the transition period of the UPC is another influential topic for IP law practice in Turkey.